 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

-You will be asked to state and spell your name and date of birth many times.
+You will be asked to say and spell your name and birth date many times.
 This is for your safety.
 People with the same or a similar name may be having surgery on the same day.

 When it’s time to change for surgery, you will get a hospital gown, robe, and nonskid socks to wear.